 Building Fireline Downhill With Fire Below

-As a general rule, construct line moving uphill.
+As a rule, construct line moving uphill.
 Many firefighters have lost their lives attacking wildland fires from above.
 If there is no practical alternative to constructing line downhill, proceed only after weighing the following considerations:

 - Has the area been scouted for fire perimeter and behavior?
 Discuss what you need to know about the fire perimeter and fire behavior before building fireline downhill with fire below.